Do you need an electric car licence or special driving test in the UK?

 No. The current theory and practical examination remain the same for now, with no difference for motorists taking the test in battery or conventionally powered cars.

-Will the driving examination change in the future?
+Will the driving test change in the future?

 It is likely the way tests and driver training are organised are likely to change in the near future.